-Freezing cold weather has gripped the nation
+Freezing cold weather grips the Chicagoland area

 While Chicago might have a reputation for its cold winters, the extreme cold is no laughing matter.